Gay Purr-ee: Production

 Gay Purr-ee was the second and final feature film, following 1001 Arabian Nights with Mr. Magoo, produced by UPA (United Productions of America), a studio which had revolutionized animation during the 1950s by incorporating design and limited animation.

-The script for Gay Purr-ee was written by Dorothy Webster Jones and her husband, Warner Bros.
-Cartoons veteran director Chuck Jones.
+The script for Gay Purr-ee was written by Dorothy Webster Jones and her husband, Chuck Jones, who was a veteran director for Warner Bros.
+Cartoons.
 One of the former animators from his Warner Bros. unit, Abe Levitow, directed the film.
 According to the production notes on the DVD edition, it was Garland who suggested that her Wizard of Oz songwriters, Harold Arlen and E.Y.
 Harburg, should write and compose the songs for Gay Purr-ee.

+A copyright entry for a song titled "Free at Last" made for the film exists, though it is not included in the final production.

-When Warner Bros. picked up the film for distribution, they discovered that Chuck Jones had worked on the film.
-After a long debate with management over the details of Jones' exclusivity agreement, Warner fired Jones in July 1962 and laid off his staff after they had finished their next cartoon.
-Later, after Warner Bros.
-Cartoons was closed, Jones hired his old unit for his first independent studio, Sib Tower 12 Productions.
+When Warner Bros. became the film's distributor, they discovered that Chuck Jones had worked on the film.
+After a long debate with management over the details of Jones' exclusivity agreement, the studio fired Jones in July 1962 and laid off his staff after they had finished their next cartoon.
+After Warner Bros.
+Cartoons was closed a year later, Jones hired his old unit for his first independent studio, Sib Tower 12 Productions.

-Release and reception
+Reception

-Gay Purr-ee was theatrically released on December 17, 1962.
-It received positive reviews from film critics who praised Garland's performance.
+Gay Purr-ee was theatrically released on October 24, 1962.

+Bosley Crowther of The New York Times felt the film's backgrounds were "good-natured tone and diverting" but felt "the characters almost pale by contrast".
+Philip K. Scheuer of the Los Angeles Times wrote: "The animation, in Technicolor, is inventive enough, leaning toward the economy of motion with which UPA revolutionized the cartoon movie (to say nothing of the TV commercial) and filling in the backgrounds with charming semi-abstractions in consonance with what might be called the modern French manner."
+Variety felt the film was "hampered by an uninspired storyline, but its otherwise slick and meticulous production values overshadow the weakness with ample artistry."
 A Newsweek review felt that the film's subject matter was too sophisticated for an animated film, drily noting that its target audience seemed to be "the fey four-year-old of recherché taste".

-A review by Jerry Beck in his 2005 book The Animated Movie Guide calls Gay Pur-ee "a good effort" and "unjustly underrated".
-He found that UPA's characteristic visual style was still present.
-Beck draws a similarity between Chuck Jones' later facial animation style and character eyes in Gay Purr-ee.
-Despite its "strong design sense" and voice cast, he agrees the animation quality is sometimes "on a television level or worse".
+Jerry Beck, in his 2005 book The Animated Movie Guide, felt Gay Purr-ee was "a good effort" and "unjustly underrated".
+Despite its "strong design sense" and voice cast, he agreed the animation quality is sometimes "on a television level or worse".

 Multiple analyses have noted its modernist style, called "remarkably designed" in one such review.

 One analysis claims the modernist aesthetic has plot implications: though both urban and pastoral landscapes are equally "highlighted", the plot praises the triumph of "pastoral nature over corrupt urban technology".